rockymadden/stringmetric/readme.md

 val asciiSpace: StringFilter.AsciiSpace = StringFilter.asciiSpace
 ```

-## Command line interfaces
+## CLIs
 Every metric and algorithm has a command line interface.
-Said code is housed in a separate sub-project from the core library called "stringmetric-cli".
+Said code is housed in a separate sub-project called ```stringmetric-cli```.

 The help option prints command syntax and usage:
 ```shell